le-mn/minhngocle.github.io/index.md

 ## Research
-- I am working on my master thesis about the formation of _primordial globula clusters_ (GCs).
-We use the extended Press-Schechter method to trace how primordial GCs formed in their dark matter halos.
+- I am working on my master project about the formation of _primordial globula clusters_ (GCs).
+Primordial GC formation was first introduced by Peeble & Dickie (1968).
+They proposed a GC formation process that GC can be formed inside their own dark matter(DM) halos.
+To study that, we use the extended Press-Schechter method (with the code from Parkinson et al. 2008) and input the modeling conditions of primordial GCs formation in their dark matter halos, to get the number of GCs in DM halos in different masses and compare to observational data.

 ![Image](m15-closer.jpg)